s312569/clj-signalp/README.md

 ```
 Results are sent to the outfile in the signalP 'short' format.

-To run signalP on a file of fasta formatted protein sequences and
+To run signalP on a file of fasta formatted protein sequences use
-returns a file object containing the results in the signalP 'short'
+`signalp-file` which returns a file object containing the results in
-format:
+the signalP 'short' format:
 ```clojure
 user> (signalp-file "/path/to/fasta-file.fasta" "/path/out-prefix")
 (#object[java.io.File 0x1e6855b2 "/path/out.prefix-1.signalp"])